Don’t ask, don’t get

 Here are a few guidelines to bear in mind before you make the call.

 - Do your research.
 Not all search firms are alike.
-Here at Ambit Search we specialize in accounting and finance roles at mid-to-senior levels.
+At Ambit Search we specialize in finance and administration roles at mid-to-senior levels.
 So if you’re in hardcore IT, there are other firms that can help you.
-But if you’re looking to be the CFO of an IT firm, perhaps we should talk.
+But if you’re looking to be the COO of an IT firm, we should talk.
 Ask your peers for their experiences with search firms.

 - Make a list of the things you want to factor in to your decision.
 This could be anything from the size of the company, the industry, location, culture, working style and so on.
-Then, when you have a meeting with a search consultant, be honest and forthcoming.
+When meeting with a search consultant, be honest and forthcoming.
 Don’t say you are open to one area if you really aren’t.

 - Keep an open mind about the process.
 Be sure to ask questions if you don’t understand what’s happening.
 Like anything new, there may be a bit of a learning curve, but don’t be afraid to ask.
 It’s your career and your life.

 - Keep in touch.
 Don’t go silent on the search firm in mid-process.
 If you land somewhere, tell us.
-Be open.
 We will be happy for you and will want to watch your career progress.
-Don’t feel disloyal – you’re not cheating.
+Don’t feel disloyal.
 You will want to keep the relationship for the future.

 What a search firm can do for you